 Be that as it may. . .

 It does not follow that because a hypothesis is untestable by any observation accessible to me, it is not investigable and falsifiable by some other subset of the scientific community, perhaps even by just a single member.
 Members of such a subset may be perfectly scientific in their work.
-Nothing in the nature of science guarantees that every proposition that is meaningful in terms of falsifiability to one worker, must be equally meaningful to every other.
+Nothing in the nature of science guarantees that every proposition that is meaningful to one worker, in terms of falsifiability or induction, must be equally meaningful to every other worker.
 There might be differences in skills, in equipment, in resources, in chance observations.
 There might be differences even in personal senses or aptitudes, such as perception of harmony, taste or colour.
 How is one to react to a scientific claim that one is not in a position to test personally?
 Is every such claim meaningless by definition to everyone but the observer in person?

 Not necessarily.
 It depends on our personal world view and intellectual taste, how high a level of confidence we demand before we are willing accept a given assertion as a working hypothesis.
 The principles of science neither demand that we believe, nor that we disbelieve.
 The world is too large for everyone to investigate all of it personally in detail, or even to acquire the necessary skills to do so.
 In discriminating between rival hypotheses, we need not consider only formal falsifiability by personal experiment; it is reasonable and in practice it also is necessary, to give appropriate weight to weaker evidence, such as:

 - a claim's consistency with our experience and opinions

 - the opinions of persons whose skills we respect

 - its consistency with coherent and logical bodies of theory